 – how he learns to relate to others

 Being rejected by parent/s can have an enormously negative effect upon each of these.
 Not only can these effects last throughout childhood, but, without therapy, can extend years and years into adulthood; in fact, they can last a lifetime.

-‘In our half-century of international research, we’ve not found any other class of experience that has as strong and consistent effect upon personality development as does the experience of being rejected, especially by parents in childhood.
-Children and adults everywhere, regardless of differences in race, culture and gender, tend to respond in exactly the same way when they perceive themselves to be rejected by their care-givers and other attachment figures.’
+‘In our half-century of international research, we’ve not found any other class of experience that has a strong and consistent effect upon personality development as does the experience of being rejected, especially by parents in childhood.
+Children and adults everywhere, regardless of differences in race, culture and gender, tend to respond in exactly the same way when they perceive themselves to be rejected by their caregivers and other attachment figures.’

-A major part of Ronald Rohner’s research was to carry out a meta-analysis (an analysis of a large number of studies – in this case 36 involving about 10,000 participants) of research, that had already been conducted by others, upon the effects of parental rejection.
+A major part of Ronald Rohner’s research was to carry out a meta-analysis (an analysis of a large number of studies – in this case, 36 involving about 10,000 participants) of research, that had already been conducted by others, upon the effects of parental rejection.
 This analysis revealed, amongst many other things, the following :

 1) the pain of having experienced parental rejection during childhood tends to extend into adulthood